KratosMultiphysics/Examples/co_simulation/use_cases/fsi_Coriolis_mass_flow_meter/README.md

   </tr>
 </table>

 Sensors for detecting the tube's motion are positioned at strategic points on the U-tube.
 They measure the displacement/velocity of the tube.
-As the tube twists due to the Coriolis force, there is a phase shift between the displacements at these two points.
+As the tube twists due to the Coriolis force, there is a phase shift between the motions at these two points.
 Finally, the phase shift is directly proportional to the mass flow rate of the fluid.

 The U-tube structure is modeled here using linear triangular shell elements.
 Eigenfrequency analysis was performed to obtain the driver (bending) and Coriolis eigenvalues and modes.
 Refer to the figure below: